borjasotomayor/icpc-midcentral-usa-website/_sources/contest/notes.rst.txt

 ------------

 Your site will provide you with login credentials and the Kattis competition web URL.
-Your must write your code in Java, C++, C, or Python 3 and submit the code to Kattis.
+Your must write your code in Java, C++, C, Python 2, or Python 3 and submit the code to Kattis.
 Kattis will then compile your code and run it on some secret input.
 After some careful deliberation, you will get a judgement informing you whether your code behaved as